containers/crun/crun.1.md

 Update container resource constraints.

 **checkpoint**
-Checkpoint a running container using CRIU
+Checkpoint a running container using CRIU.

 **restore**
-Restore a container from a checkpoint
+Restore a container from a checkpoint.
 # STATE

 By default, when running as root user, crun saves its state under the